 - Remove it from oven, let it cool for 5 minutes.
 Remove the loaf from the tin, let it cool on a wire rack.

 - Melt the chocolate squares in a microwave safe coffee mug.
 I just MW it for 1 minute @ 30 seconds interval,stirring in between once.
 Pour the melted chocolate on top of the loaf.
 Cut and serve.

-- If you dont prefer cardamom, you can substitute it with 1/2 tsp cinnamon, 1/4 tsp of nutmeg or us a 1 tsp of vanilla extract.
+- If you dont prefer cardamom, you can substitute it with ½ teaspoon cinnamon, ¼ teaspoon of nutmeg or us a 1 teaspoon of vanilla extract.